nichiesystems/uswdocs/src/faq/android/en/privacy/are-users-anonymous-when-transacting-on-unstoppable.md

    ISPs can potentially keep track of users' browsing activities, sites visited, etc and have means to match that data with real world identities of customers.
 Depending on sites visited users may unintentionally expose some data about themselves including addresses owned and token balances.

-   Wallets like Unstoppable provide ways to route internet traffic on the app level via encrypted proxy channels (using VPN, TOR) making it impossible for an ISP and similar bodies to know the context of users' internet activity when using the Unstoppable wallet app.
+   Wallets like Scurdex provide ways to route internet traffic on the app level via encrypted proxy channels (using VPN, TOR) making it impossible for an ISP and similar bodies to know the context of users' internet activity when using the Scurdex wallet app.

 3. Finally, users should also be aware about varying privacy levels offered by different cryptocurrencies like Bitcoin and Ethereum.